donzgold/JustMC_compilator/documentation/en_US/actions/player.md

 **Type:** Action without value\
 **Description:** Loads the selected saved inventory.\
 **Additional info:**\
-&nbsp;&nbsp;If there is no saved inventory, the player's inventory will be cleared.
+&nbsp;&nbsp;If there is no saved inventory, the player\'s inventory will be cleared.

 **Usage example:**
 ```ts